A novel dual-decomposition method for non-convex two-stage stochastic mixed-integer quadratically constrained quadratic problems: Computational experiments

 \section{Computational experiments}

-This section presents numerical results for experiments performed using randomly generated 2SSMIP in the form of \eqref{eq: RDEM} or problems \eqref{eq: RDEM}, as we refer to them hereinafter.
-All code and instances generated are available on the GitHub repository \href{https://github.com/gamma-opt/p-BnB}{https://github.com/gamma-opt/p-BnB}.
-The experiments were designed using Julia (Version 1.7.3) language.
-The code was run on Triton, Aalto University's high-performance computing cluster \cite{noauthor_triton_nodate}.
+This section presents numerical results for experiments performed using randomly generated non-convex 2SSMIP in the form of \eqref{eq: RDEM} or problems \eqref{eq: RDEM}, as we refer to them hereinafter.
+All code and instances generated are available on the GitHub repository \cite{belyak_p_bnb_2022}.
+The experiments were designed using Julia (Version 1.7.3) language \citep{Bazanson2017Julia} and Gurobi (Version 9.1) solver \citep{gurobi}.
+The code was run on Triton, Aalto University's high-performance computing cluster \citep{noauthor_triton_nodate}.